Thursday, 23 February 2012

 "Is that any way to answer the phone?"
 Martha admonished.

-"Did I get you at the wrong time?"
+"Did I get you at a bad time?"

 “About two weeks ago someone called me and told me that if I could correctly answer a skill testing question I would win six weeks of free dance lessons at some dance studio.”
 I revealed.